 - Read the contributing guide for the project.

-- Fork the original (“upstream”) repository into your own GitHub account by using the “fork” button at the top of that repo’s page on GitHub.
+- Navigate to the curriculum repository and fork the original (“upstream”) repository into your own GitHub account by using the “fork” button at the top of that repo’s page on GitHub.

 - Clone your forked repository onto your local machine using something like